-To provide a better auditory virtual reality, Air Force scientists and engineers have developed an improved methodology for selecting an HRTF for the binaural rendering of audio signals that are perceived by a user to originate from a real-world spatial location.
+To provide a better auditory virtual reality, Dr. Romigh developed an improved methodology for selecting an HRTF for the binaural rendering of audio signals that are perceived by a user to originate from a real-world spatial location.

 The method provides for personalized HRTF selection from among a database containing candidate HRTFs using an evaluation-based personalization strategy which uses multiple relational models to personalize the selection.
 These models can relate candidate HRTFs to each other and a particular user to other users so that only a subset of the candidate HRTFs require evaluation.
 Candidate HRTFs can be evaluated according to one or more selection policies, and relational models can be updated based on actual responses from a user to virtual audio signals that are rendered by a candidate HRTF.

 Selection starts with accessing a database of candidate HRTFs.
 A virtual audio signal is presented to the user via an apparatus for generating audio signals based on the candidate HRTF and the location pairing.
 User response data is collected and performance value is predicted for each candidate HRTF based on the response data and location pairing.
 An optimal HRTF is then selected to render the binaural signals for the user based upon the prediction.